-Taking a step into motherhood territory can be filled with anticipation but also worry and anxiety, sometimes caused by thinking about pregnancy effects on baby, whether for a new or experienced mum.
+Taking a step into motherhood territory can be filled with anticipation but also worry and anxiety, sometimes caused by thinking about pregnancy’s effects on the baby, whether for a new or experienced mum.
 In other words, pregnant women are often anxious about how their baby is doing.
+Learn more about anxiety during pregnancy in this article.

 According to a study from the Journal of Maternal-Fetal & Neonatal Medicine, aspects of a mum’s maternal anxiety can be managed by understanding her baby’s fetal movements and their pattern, especially in the third trimester.